-Tony may be brilliant, extraordinarily wealthy and has a history with women that would make the late High Hefner blush, but man ...
+Tony may be brilliant, extraordinarily wealthy and has a history with women that would make the late Hugh Hefner blush, but man ...
 Marvel sure likes to pile on the Downey.

 Kevin Feige and co. just keeps throwing one haymaker after after in Tony's direction.
-So now just few months before we learn the true fate of the castaway Iron Man and if he dies a peaceful death on that ship, we look at the all the times the MCU has made his life a living hell.
+So now just few months before we learn the true fate of Iron Man, we look at the all the times the MCU has made his life a living hell.

 His Origin2 of 13

 Right off the bat, just about everything that happens to Tony Stark on screen is steeped in his personal pain and tragedy.

 From almost the moment we meet him in Iron Man, he’s under attack for his war-mongering ways, quickly getting kidnapped and forced to design weapons for terrorists during a trip to the Middle East to show off his new rockets.

 Of course, Tony did meet a new mentor while shackled in a cave – engineer Ho Yinsen, who helped him survive the shrapnel lodged in his heart with his now famous arc reactor – and who helped him build his first Iron Man suit.